gantsign/development-environment/docs/_docs/features.md

 the repositories you've cloned.

-This project uses [unison](https://www.cis.upenn.edu/~bcpierce/unison) to synchronize selected files and folders from the client to the host machine.
+This project uses [unison](https://www.cis.upenn.edu/~bcpierce/unison) to synchronize selected files and folders from the client machine a separate persistent virtual disk on the host machine.

 When the virtual machine is rebuilt, these files and folders are copied back to the new client virtual machine.